-The Department of Planning, Industry and the Environment (DPIE) has identified several opportunities to improve the Infrastructure SEPP to facilitate the efficient delivery of emerging electricity infrastructure in NSW.
-This Explanation of Intended Effect (EIE) sets out the identified areas for improvement and seeks community input into the proposals.
+The Department of Planning, Industry and the Environment (DPIE) identified several opportunities to improve the Infrastructure SEPP to facilitate the efficient delivery of emerging electricity infrastructure in NSW.
+This Explanation of Intended Effect (EIE) set out the identified areas for improvement and sought community input into the proposals.

 The amendment was finalised on 17 April 2020, further information can be found on the NSW legislation website